matey-jack/qmk_userspace_iris_cozy_keymap/README.md

  - I put a lot of thought in choosing the 20 punctuation characters to map to the base and shift layers of those keys (10 on Shift+number, 2×5 on the pure punctuation keys).
 This allows writing normal text as easily as possible and still finding most of the punctuation in a familiar place (either from US ANSI, German Qwertz, or Cozy special.)
  - In particular, the Shift mapping on numbers 1..8 follows US ANSI, which is also making nice use of the shine-through keycaps that are only available with those US labels.
 (Parentheses are all collected on the AltGr layer, leaving Shift 9 and 0 free.)
  - `?` is retained in its German position on Shift+0, which is a great analog to the (US and German) position of `!`.
- - TODO: `/` on Shift+9 as a neighbor of `*` (and similar to its position in the German standard).
+ - `/` is on Shift+9 as a neighbor of `*` (and similar to its position in the German standard, but allowing the Shifted key labels from 1 to 8 to correspond exactly to US ANSI).
-         This way, we'll not be confused by the `/?` keycap which doesn't actually type `?`.
  - The bottom row triplet `,.-` is exactly as in the German standard, nicely carrying `;:_` on the Shift mapping, which is both logical and comfortable, and lets us dispose with the `;:` key of US ANSI.
 The Shift labels `,<` and `.>` are still correct, though, because `<` and `>` are mapped to these keys on the AltGr layer (see "stack of parentheses" below).
+ - Since we have `-` on the base layer, I also put `+` on the base layer (as in the German standard).
+   `=` is mapped on the same key (to reuse the US key cap), but on the Shift layer (like in German, so that at least the part of pressing Shift is preserved... and it's also the same finger...)
  - Big thanks goes to Pascal Getreuer for his "custom_shift_keys" module, which makes all this possible!
    I think that this is an essential tool to help non-American users make good keymaps for their language!
  - The apostrophe/quote key is the standard US shift-pairing, but as a key moves to the left hand to avoid bigram conflicts with the letter T. I recommend swapping this back to the right edge for anyone using a different letter mapping (like Colemak, Qwerty, or other).
- - The `/` ends up on the top right, just because that spot is free.
-For anyone used to a US ANSI keyboard, I recommend simply swapping its position with the `-_` key.

 QMK Layers:
  - There is an AltGr layer and a Fn layer which mimic a bit the AltGr layer from traditional keyboard layouts (only with more characters mapped on it) and the Fn layer from laptop and other small keyboards.